SaravananOffl/TinyLLM_Inference/README.md

 # TinyLLM

 TinyLLM is a from-scratch implementation of a small decoder-only language model, built to revisit the core components of modern LLMs end to end.
-Goal is to dive deeper into the inference implementations specifically.

-Plan is to cover the full pipeline—from tokenization and Transformer training to autoregressive generation and inference optimization—with an emphasis on understanding the underlying mechanics rather than relying on high-level model libraries.
+The primary focus is understanding LLM inference from first principles, including autoregressive decoding, KV caching, attention variants, and their latency and memory tradeoffs.

 ### Tokenization